- 1 Terms

 Ex.
 Sett Reroll is a comp where you 3* Sett.

 Buying levels until you only have 2 exp left needed until the next level.
-This enables your next natural shop to have the higher level shop odds at the start of your next turn while staying on interval.
+This enables your next natural shop to have the higher level shop odds at the start of your next turn.

-Buying exp without losing interest gold, usually to save time for the next round
+Buying exp without losing interest gold, usually to save time for the next round.
+You should never pump levels unless you're sure you don't need to roll on your current level.

 Acronym for ‘Best in Slot’.
 The best 3-item combination that a unit could hold in a given situation.